 My Dear Parishioners,

 I hope that you had a peace filled, spiritually beneficial, and Blessed Easter.
 When we celebrate the Lord’s resurrection, it is not just His personal victory over death that we celebrate, but also the fact that He has won salvation for all of us.
-This Second Sunday of Easter, or the Octave Day of Easter, is also known as Divine Mercy Sunday.
-I thought it would be important to remind ourselves about this feast.
+This Second Sunday of Easter, or the eighth day of the Octave of Easter, is also known as Divine Mercy Sunday.
+I thought it might be important to remind ourselves about this feast.
 Here are some excerpts I have taken from the Divine Mercy website.
 You can see the full text at www.thedivinemercy.org.

 The feast of Divine Mercy Sunday is the result of a revelation to St. Maria Faustina.
 Our Lord’s explicit desire is that this feast be celebrated on the first Sunday after Easter.
 Pope John Paul II in his homily at the canonization of St. Faustina on April 30, 2000 declared: “It is important then that we accept the whole message that comes to us from the word of God on this Second Sunday of Easter, which from now on throughout the Church, will be called ‘Divine Mercy Sunday.’ ”